What is the DIR®/Floortime® Model?

 - Australian Psychological society – Find a psychologist.

-If you’re interested in DIR®/Floortime®, it’s a good idea to speak about this therapy with your GP or one of the other professionals working with your child.
-You could also talk about it with your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.
+If you’re interested in DIR/Floortime, it’s a good idea to talk about this therapy with your GP or one of the other professionals working with your child.